 A land swap to acquire the 4,344-acre Pilot Hill parcel was completed in late August, activating a lease agreement between the state of Wyoming and Albany County.
 In November 2019, the University of Wyoming formalized its partnership in the Pilot Hill Project with the purchase of 1,233 acres of the parcel.
 In addition, a Recreation and Public Purpose Lease application is being considered by the BLM.
 All of the property will be managed jointly by the Pilot Hill, Inc nonprofit to provide an uninterrupted experience for visitors.

 Since 2018, citizens, businesses and other organizations have donated more than $1 million for infrastructure and access development.
 A land-use plan has been developed and construction of the first trails is expected to begin this fall.

 Recreational opportunities will include non-motorized trails for hikers, cyclists and equestrians that connect the city of Laramie to the Medicine Bow National Forest to the east.
 A portion of the property will be maintained with a primary focus on preserving critical habitat for elk, mule deer and pronghorn.

-A community-wide celebration and grand opening for Pilot Hill is planned for next summer.
+A community-wide celebration and grand opening for Pilot Hill is planned for summer 2021.